You’re Not Old, Just Older

 Having imbalanced thyroid levels is something common in men and women alike.
 The thyroid gland produces thyroid hormone that’s used by almost every tissue in the body.
 It controls body temperature, maintains energy levels, and controls how our body burns fat.
 Imbalanced thyroid levels have been associated with fatigue, decreased libido, and heart disease.

 Another common deficiency with men and women is vitamin B12.
 B12 is an essential vitamin with various roles throughout the body.
 Symptoms of a B12 deficiency may include muscle weakness, fatigue, shakiness, unsteady gait, incontinence, low blood pressure, depression and other mood disorders, and cognitive problems (poor memory).

 Exclusive to men, low testosterone levels can cause a multitude of unpleasant symptoms.
 Testosterone levels start to decline in the late 20s and most men will feel the effects of low testosterone about the age of 35.
 Having a lack of energy, feeling anxious or depressed, changes in your sleep pattern, weight gain, and losing muscle mass are just a few of the possible symptoms associated with having low testosterone.

-Fatigue, feeling depressed and decreased sex drive.
+Fatigue, feeling depressed, and decreased sex drive.
 These are common complaints of people who are getting older.
-The good news is, the majority of the time these problems are the result of an imbalance or deficiency within your body.
+The good news is that a majority of the time, these problems are the result of an imbalance or deficiency within your body.
 A simple blood test can diagnose the problem and treatment is covered by insurance plans.